Please contact the clinic to arrange an appointment

 At GP Matters we provide flu jabs for individuals and companies across Scotland.

 Our programme for this season has now started.
-Please contact us if you would like to reserve vaccine doses, obtain a quotation, or make a booking.
+Please contact us if you would like to reserve vaccine doses at our Centre, obtain a quotation, or make a booking.

 Company Flu vaccination is our speciality.
 We are a leading provider of corporate Flu vaccination services and cover most parts of Scotland.
 Whether you have ten staff or ten thousand we'll make everything as painless and simple as possible.